-- (135) a. because the boy was given the ball - b. \ because the ball was given the boy b. becaue the ball was given to the boy
+- (135) a. because the boy was given the ball - b. \ because the ball was given the boy

 The intended information structural effect can be reached though by using the dative shift construction in (136a) and passivizing the verb that takes an NP and a PP object: